analitic1983/treatstockApiExt/README.md

 </pre>

 <b>id</b>           - printable pack id<br>
-<b>redir</b>        - url for page with printing model<br>
+<b>redir</b>        - url for a page with a 3D model<br>
-<b>widgetUrl</b>    - may be used to insert into iframe with custom settings<br>
+<b>widgetUrl</b>    - can be used for iframe with custom settings<br>
-<b>widgetHtml</b>   - ready to use iframe html code<br>
+<b>widgetHtml</b>   - an html code with ready to use iframe<br>
-<b>parts</b>        - list of model3d parts info
+<b>parts</b>        - list of information on model3d parts<br>

-Using information about parts info you can change it`s qty, change colors, get information about its possible weight.
-You can simply upload you model, and get printing commission.
+You can use parts information to change qty (quantity), color(s) and material(s) choice, get data on a possible weight of model(s).
+If you engage visitors to place orders via our API, you will get an affiliate reward for each completed order.

-<h2>Colors and prices</h2>
+<h2>Colors and Prices</h2>
-If you want more control by your side, you can get list of prices in different colors and materials.
+To get a list of prices for 3D printing with different colors and materials, run the following price request - 04_GetPrintablePackPrices.php
-Example: 04_GetPrintablePackPrices.php

-After you create printable pack, use printable pack id for prices request:
+This should be used after a printable pack created and contain the printablePackId:
 <pre>
 // Try get printable pack prices echo "\nGet printable pack prices...";